makrai/notes/zhang20-fewsample-finetune.md

   * influences the learning rate, especially early in the fine-tuning process,
   * one of the primary reasons for instability in fine-tuning BERT (Devlin+ 2019; Phang+ 2018; Lee+ 2020; Dodge+ 2020)
-* Algorithm 1 shows the Adam algorithm, and
+* Algorithm 1 shows the Adam algorithm
   * highlights the omitted line in the non-standard BertAdam implementation
   * At each optimization step (lines 4–11), Adam computes the exponential moving average of the gradients (`m_t`) and the squared gradients (`v_t`), where `β_1`, `β_2` parameterize the averaging (lines 7–8)
   * Because Adam initializes `m_t` and `v_t` to 0 and sets exponential decay
     rates `β_1` and `β_2` close to 1, the estimates of `m_t` and `v_t` are
-    heavily biased towards 0 early during learning when `t` is small
+    heavily biased towards 0 early during learning (when `t` is small)
   * Kingma & Ba (2014) compute the ratio between the biased and the unbiased estimates m_t : v_t as (1 − β_1 t) : (1 − β_2 t)
     * This ratio is independent of the training data